-- Support and respect the protection of human rights in which the company has no policy, not engaged in, and not involved in such infringement e.g. not engaging in nor support the unlawful force labor or child labor.

-Treatment with employees, related individuals, in the surrounding community and the society with respect for human value, recognition of equal human right, taking care of living condition, helping each other when in distress.

-The company shall not obstruct the expression of political view and the exercise of political right under the provision of laws for all employees at all levels.

-- The company has policy for the prevention of sexual harassment, various acts considered to be sexual harassment e.g. verbal expression, criticism related to others' sexual preferences, or undesirable physical sexual expression, hostile expression, threatening in office, or any acts deemed to be sexually undesirable, humorous representation of pornography in office, announcement, distribution, dissemination of information, substance or photograph demonstrating sexual harassment.
+- Support and respect the protection of human rights in which the company has no policy, not engaged in, and not involved in such infringement e.g. not engaging in nor support the unlawful force labor or child labor including overtime work in lieu of penalty or pay reduction. - Treatment with employees, related individuals, in the surrounding community and the society with respect for human value, recognition of equal human right, taking care of living condition, helping each other when in distress. - The company shall not obstruct the expression of political view and the exercise of political right under the provision of laws for all employees at all levels without abuse of authority influencing, pressuring, or coercion for supporting any political activities. - The company has policy for the prevention of sexual harassment, various acts considered to be sexual harassment e.g. verbal expression, criticism related to others' sexual preferences, or undesirable physical sexual expression, hostile expression, threatening in office, or any acts deemed to be sexually undesirable, humorous representation of pornography in office, announcement, distribution, dissemination of information, substance or photograph demonstrating sexual harassment.
 The company has established penalty for individuals in breach of such matter which shall go through investigative, protection, and penalty consideration procedures.